eclipse-iceoryx/iceoryx/doc/website/getting-started/overview.md

 It manages a set of triggers which can be activated to indicate that a corresponding event occurred which wakes up a potentially waiting thread.
 Upon waking up it can be determined which conditions became true and caused the wake-up.
-In the case that the wake up event was the availability of new data, this data can now be collected at the subscriber.
+In the case that the wake-up event was the availability of new data, this data can now be collected at the subscriber.

 For more information on how to use the Waitset see